Naereen/web-sphinx/cv.en.rst

 Other research experience
 -------------------------
+.. note:: Not up-to-date, I should add the projects done since 2013...

 MSc programming projects (2012-2013)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  * **MPRI Bomberman** : a multiplayer Bomberman game with formal semantics and a open protocole (MPRI lecture 1-21.).